 It all counts, and it’s all valuable.
 I’m here to help you focus and find what works for you.
 Most of your friends and family can’t relate to what it’s like to have a head full of imaginary friends, plot arcs, and scene snarls.
 Well, honey, this is the community for you.
-We’ll help you coax that uncooperative character back to the climactic moment.
+We’ll help you coax that uncooperative character back to the cliff’s edge of the climactic moment.
 We’ll figure out how to organize your memoir (even the awful parts you’re not sure people want to know).
 And we’ll funnel all that knowledge out of your big, beautiful brain and into an orderly how-to book that your readers are desperate to buy.

 The best way to start is to get the password to the Writer’s Resource Library (click here for free access).
 You’ll find planners, goal sheets, and other resources to help you gain traction.